-- By the end of their first semester, students choosing to complete a project must identify a graduate faculty member in the department of exercise science to serve as their project mentor.
+- 1. By the end of their first semester, students choosing to complete a project must identify a graduate faculty member in the department of exercise science to serve as their project mentor.
 The project mentor has the responsibility to guide the activities of the project and provide final approval of the written project proposal and final product.
 If a student does not identify a project mentor, one may be assigned based upon the interests of the student and the professor's expertise. - 2.
 Before registering for the project (EXSC 798), the student must develop a written project proposal approved by the student, project mentor, and MS graduate director.
 The EXSC 798 MS Project Proposal form is found in the Content folder of the EXSC-MS-PROGRAM in Blackboard.
 If the student's project topic is related to the student's employment, the objectives of the project must be above and beyond their work for employment.
 The student will register for EXSC 798 with their project mentor. - 3.
 Together with the project mentor, the student may form an advisory committee to aid in the development of their project.
-Thus an advisory committee is optional. - 4.
+Creating an advisory committee is optional. - 4.
 The project must include a written component.
 Examples include an original research article, systematic literature review, or an abstract and poster for a conference. - 5.
 At the end of the student's last semester in the MS program, the student must present their project work upon completion by giving a PowerPoint presentation and will answer questions directly following the presentation, which will be the comprehensive examination.
-The presentation will be attended by the project mentor and a second reader (a graduate faculty member in the department of exercise science). - 6.
-The student must contact Barbara Reager, graduate coordinator, at breager@mailbox.sc.edu to schedule the presentation and reserve a conference room. - 7.
+The presentation will be attended by the project mentor and a second reader (a graduate faculty member in the department of exercise science). - The student must contact Barbara Reager, graduate coordinator, at breager@mailbox.sc.edu to schedule the presentation and reserve a conference room.
+The project presentation must be given by the last day of classes in the semester (i.e., before final exams). - 7.
 After the student successfully presents their project, the student must obtain signatures of the project mentor, second reader, and MS graduate director on the EXSC 798 MS Project Presentation Approval form.
 The student must make any requested changes to the written product and submit it to the project mentor and MS graduate director with the correctly formatted title page (instructions posted in the Content folder of EXSC-MS-PROGRAM organization in Blackboard).